johnwatson484/azure-service-bus-test-client/README.md

 ### Subscription
 If messages are to be received from a topic, then set the subscription name.

+### Set whether to peek or complete the message
+Peeked messages remain on the queue, whilst completed messages are removed.

 ### Set the number of messages to receive
+Maximum of 250.

 ## Errors
 If invalid crendentials or malformed JSON is provided an error will be returned through the client.